How Your Body Uses Fulvic Acid and Humic Acid

 10. Improves Eczema and Other Skin Problems

-Because fulvic acid has anti-inflammatory, anti-viral, and antibacterial properties, it’s also a promising treatments for eczema and other skin problems like rashes, bug bites, reactions to poisonous plants, and fungal conditions like athlete’s foot.
+Because fulvic acid has anti-inflammatory, anti-viral, and antibacterial properties, it’s also a promising treatment for eczema and other skin problems like rashes, bug bites, reactions to poisonous plants, and fungal conditions like athlete’s foot.

 One recent study revealed that fulvic acid may be just as effective as prescription eczema treatments14 (minus some of the negative side effects)!